-- [41] Determining to which of the three categories of host status (natural host, semi-natural host and non-host) a fruit belongs can be done through the following steps, as is outlined in the flow chart (Figure 1): - [42] A. When existing biological or historical information provides sufficient evidence that the fruit does not support infestation and development to viable adults, no further surveys or field trials should be required and the plant should be categorized as a non-host. - [43] B. When existing biological and historical information provides sufficient evidence that the fruit supports infestation and development to viable adults, no further surveys or field trials should be required and the plant should be categorized as a natural host. - [44] C. When existing biological and historical information is inconclusive, appropriate field surveillance by fruit sampling or field trials should be used to determine host status.
-Surveillance and trials may lead to one of the following results: - [45] C1.
-If infestation with development to viable adults is found after field surveillance by fruit sampling, the plant should be categorized as a natural host.

-- [46] C2.
-If no infestation is found after field surveillance by fruit sampling, and no further information indicates that the fruit has the potential to become infested, the plant may be categorized as a non-host. - [47] C3.
-If no infestation is found after field surveillance by fruit sampling, but available biological or historical information indicates that the fruit has the potential to become infested, additional field trials under seminatural conditions may be needed to assess whether the target fruit fly can develop to viable adults on the particular fruit species or cultivar. - [48] C3a.
-If the target fruit fly species does not develop to viable adults, the plant should be categorized as a non-host. - [49] C3b.
-If the target fruit fly species does develop to viable adults, the plant should be categorized as a seminatural host.

-[51] Figure 1.
+- [42] Determining to which of the three categories of host status (natural host, conditional host and non-host) a fruit belongs can be done through the following steps, as is outlined in the flow chart (Figure 1): - [43] A. When existing biological or historical information provides sufficient evidence that the fruit does not support infestation and development to viable adults, no further surveys or field trials should be required and the plant should be categorized as a non-host. - [44] B. When existing biological and historical information provides sufficient evidence that the fruit supports infestation and development to viable adults, no further surveys or field trials should be required and the plant should be categorized as a natural host. - [45] C. When existing biological and historical information is inconclusive, appropriate field surveillance by fruit sampling or field trials should be used to determine host status.
+Surveillance and trials may lead to one of the following results: - [46] C1.
+If infestation with development to viable adults is found after field surveillance by fruit sampling, the plant should be categorized as a natural host. - [47] C2.
+If no infestation is found after field surveillance by fruit sampling, and no further information indicates that the fruit has the potential to become infested, taking into consideration the conditions in which the commodity is known to be traded, such as physiological condition, cultivar, and stage of maturity, the plant may be categorized as a non-host. - [48] C3.
+If no infestation is found after field surveillance by fruit sampling, but available biological or historical information indicates that the fruit has the potential to become infested, additional field trials under seminatural conditions may be needed to assess whether the target fruit fly can develop to viable adults on the particular fruit species or cultivar. - [49] C3a.
+If the target fruit fly species does not develop to viable adults, the plant should be categorized as a non-host. - [50] C3b.
+If the target fruit fly species does develop to viable adults, the plant should be categorized as a conditional host. - [51] Figure 1.
 Steps for the determination of host status of fruit to fruit flies.

-SPECIFIC REQUIREMENTS
+[52] SPECIFIC REQUIREMENTS